-Data Warehouse Migration : Best Practices to Follow in 2023
+10 Data Warehouse Migration Best Practices to Follow

 Share this article

-In this article, we will learn about the best practices for data warehouse migration in 2023—guidelines that can serve as your north star in navigating this important decision.
+In this article, we will learn about the best practices for data warehouse migration in 2023 and beyond, and its guiding principles in detail.

-Data warehouse migration refers to the process of moving data, schemas, ETL processes, and other related components from one data warehouse system to another.
+Data warehouse migration is the process of moving data, schemas, ETL processes, and other related components from one data warehouse system to another.
 The “source” could be a traditional on-premises data warehouse, and the “destination” could be a modern cloud-based solution or another on-premises solution.

 To know more about cloud data migration, check out this article → Cloud data warehousing migration.